cvl-umass/compsci670-spring-2024/_pages/project.md

 ---

-Your class project is an opportunity for you to explore an interesting problem in the context of a real-world data sets in area of computer vision defined broadly.
+Your class project is an opportunity for you to explore an interesting problem in the context of real-world data sets in area of computer vision defined broadly.
 This means that topics such as machine learning over visual data, ways to interact with visual data, computational photography, computer graphics, language-vision